Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 Ten.
 Data Monetization and Commercial Intelligence Products

+Hotels produce valuable information about demand patterns, spend behavior, and seasonality.
+Leading groups now generate $50K–$250K annually from anonymized data products sold to tourism boards and regional airlines seeking booking pattern insights.
+Some portfolios have also collaborated with destination marketing organizations to co-produce analytics that help both sides capture share during key periods.
 The guardrails are essential.
 Programs must honor privacy laws and brand promises.
 Data sets should be structured to remove personally identifiable information and to present trends at a level that is commercially useful without exposing individuals.
 Properly designed, these products create a recurring revenue stream and position the brand as a thought leader in its city or region.

 Billy Richards Consulting Action Framework